Privacy Act 1988 (Cth)

 We may amend or update this policy from time to time.
 Any changes will be effective from the date of publication on our Website.

-Personal information means information or an opinion we hold about you from which we can determine your identity or where your identity can be reasonably established.
+Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.
 For example, we will collect your name, address and other pertinent details when we take instructions from you in relation to a particular matter.

-We may with your consent collect personal information from you or publicly available sources of information.
+We may, with your consent, collect personal information from you or from publicly available sources of information.
 The type of personal information that we collect will depend on the nature of your dealings with us.
 For example, when you: